Access to ISN Research Equipment and Facilities

 - List of ISN Lab Equipment

 - ISN Intranet (used to schedule training and equipment usage)

-* People who are not MIT students, fellows, or employees require MIT visiting appointments (e.g., visiting scientist) prior to using MIT research facilities.
-U.S. Army personnel who need to acquire MIT visiting appointments in order to access ISN facilities should contact Josh Freedman, the ISN Assistant Director for Administration and Finance, for more information.
+People who are not MIT students, fellows, or employees require MIT visiting appointments (e.g., visiting scientist) to use MIT research facilities.
+U.S. Army personnel who need MIT visiting appointments in order to access ISN facilities should contact Josh Freedman, the ISN Assistant Director for Administration and Finance.